isatyamks/shl/README.md

 python utils/gen.py
 ```

-This reads from `data/train/val.csv` and writes results to `data/train/result.csv`.
+This reads from the specified CSV file (default: `data/train/test.csv`) and writes results to a corresponding result file.
+The script supports command-line arguments to specify custom input and output files.

 ## Evaluation